pedram-enayati-kashani/bookmark/11 React.md

 }
 ```

+**props drilling**
+it means when we don't use props in component and just send to another component

+---

 #### state
 when we want add data , edit date , delete data in component we use state